Neil-haha/Foodie/README.md

-#Foodie: a restaurant recommendation web app
+#Gourmet: a restaurant recommendation web app
 <br/>
-Foodie aims to use personalization to improve resturant search and recommendation based on search history and favorite record.
+Gourmet aims to use personalization to improve resturant search and recommendation based on search history and favorite record.

 #API Reference: All APIs are in the src/api directory.